 Tasting Profile

-This single-block wine is sourced from just 1.02 ha of 18-year-old gently sloping Chardonnay vines within the 2.76 ha Farrago block.
-The mottled appearance of the clay soil in the Farrago block is caused by a high percentage of ironstone pebbles, much like the Ferrous vineyard.
-This siliceous influence helps infuse the resulting wines with linearity and minerality.
-The grapes were gently whole-bunch pressed directly into French oak barriques (of which 15% were new), where fermentation occurred spontaneously with ambient yeasts.
-After fermentation the wine was aged on lees (without battonage) for 12 months, with the only racking occurring directly prior to bottling.
+This single-block wine was sourced from just 0.7 ha of 22-year-old gently sloping Chardonnay vines within the 2.76 ha Farrago block.
+The mottled appearance of the clay soil in the Farrago block is caused by a high percentage of ironstone pebbles, much like the Ferrous block.
+This siliceous influence infuses the resulting wines with linearity and minerality.
+The fruit was gently whole-bunch pressed directly into French oak barriques (20% of which were new), and fermentation commenced spontaneously with ambient yeasts.
+Following fermentation, the wine was aged on lees (without battonage) for 11 months and the wine was racked only once, directly prior to bottling.
 The wine was bottled without fining and with minimal filtration.

 Reviews